CSA-OCP-GER/azure-developer-college/day4/challenges/challenge-3.md

 6. Commit your changes and push the branch to your remote repository.
 7. Navigate to your Azure DevOps project
 8. In your project navigate to the Pipelines page.
-Then choose the action to create  new Pipeline
+Then choose the action to create a new Pipeline
 9. Walk through the steps of the wizard by first selecting Azure Repos Git as the location of your source code
 10. Select your college repository
 11. Select *"Existing Azure Pipelines YAML file"*